 London is still the amazing city that Johnson knew, but it is also one of the largest and most expensive cities in the world.
 My purpose here, with this post, is to help you save some money while you’re in London.

-Let’s start with a quick look at how to get from your arrival airport (Heathrow, Gatwick, Stansted, or London City) into Central London.
+Let’s start with a quick look at how to get from your arrival airport (Heathrow, Gatwick, Stansted, London City, or London Luton) into Central London.
 Each airport has options: I’ll try to make it easy to decide!
 First we’ll look at direct (non-stop) train services from each airport into Central London.

 (Heathrow Terminal 4 Building)